JAT (airline): Miscellaneous

 The Aeroput MMS-3 (reg. as YU-SAR) became the first passenger aircraft designed and made in Serbia in 1934 under Aeroput's brand name.
 Also Aeroput ordered two Spartan Cruiser II aircraft and a licence to build further aircraft of the same type.
 In 1935 one Cruiser II (reg. as YU-SAP) was built under Spartan's licence for Aeroput by Zmaj aircraft company in Zemun.

 In 1953, JAT began organizing their flights with the introduction of flight codes.
 The first code, JU720 was used on the Belgrade - Zagreb - Ljubljana route, while the return flight took the code JU721.

 Towards the end of August 1959, JAT transported its millionth passenger since the founding of the company back in 1927.

-Former JAT flight attendant, Vesna Vulović, holds the world record in surviving the highest free fall with no parachute, when she fell from 10160 m after the aircraft she was on, was destroyed by a bomb.
+Former JAT flight attendant, Vesna Vulović, holds the world record in surviving the highest free fall with no parachute, when she fell from 10160 m after the aircraft she was on, was destroyed by a ustashes terrorist bomb.

 A JAT Boeing 707-321 (YU-AGA) flew around the world.
 Commencing on 10 November 1974, the flight took 19 days to complete, flying: Belgrade - Beirut - Bombay - Singapore - Tokyo - Honolulu - Los Angeles - New York - London - Belgrade.

 On 13 February 1978, Marija Todev gave birth in a Boeing 707 (YU-AGI) at Jat flight Belgrade - Sydney.
 The boy was named "Jatko".

 In 1978, a wide body McDonnell Douglas DC-10-30 (which was chosen over the Boeing 747-200) was purchased to succeed the Boeing 707s on the longer-haul routes, although the 707s stayed in service into the 1980s on ad hoc charters and as scheduled-flight replacement aircraft.